I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 Do you accept insurance, and what are your fees?

 As an independent group practice, we do not have a contract with any insurance networks.
-All of our services are provided for private pay.
+All of our services are paid for privately.
 If you have a PPO insurance plan or any out of network benefits, you may be eligible to receive reimbursement for a portion of our service fees, and we can give you the appropriate paperwork to submit for that.
-We strive to help anyone who can benefit from our services, and typically begin valuing our level of training and expertise at $150 per appointment, ranging upwards from there among our staff.
+We strive to help anyone who can benefit from our services, and typically begin valuing our level of training and expertise at $180 per appointment, ranging upwards from there among our staff.